Glenna Nightingale née Evans

 RSS Fellow in April 2018, Chancellor's Fellow (University of Edinburgh), 2021

-Kokka, K. K., Nightingale, G., Williams, A. J., Abbas, A., Popov, V., Sharp, S., Hunter, R. F., Jepson, R. & Woodcock, J., The effect of 20mph speed limits on traffic injuries in Edinburgh, UK: A natural experiment and modelling study, 19 Mar 2024, (Accepted/In press) In: Journal of Epidemiology & Community Health.
+Kokka, K. K., Nightingale, G., Williams, A. J., Abbas, A., Popov, V., Sharp, S., Hunter, R. F., Jepson, R. & Woodcock, J., The effect of 20mph speed limits on traffic injuries in Edinburgh, UK: A natural experiment and modelling study, 19 Mar 2024, Journal of Epidemiology & Community Health.

 Claire L. Cleland, Andrew J. Williams, Frank Kee, Ruth Jepson, Michael P Kelly , Karen Milton, Glenna Nightingale, Andy Cope, Ruth F. Hunter Can 20mph speed limit interventions influence liveability?
 A natural experiment using the Microscale Audit of Pedestrian Streetscapes Liveability (MAPS-Liveability) and Google Street View.
 2024 Journal of Transport & Health